How recent innovations are making GRC implementations simpler, faster and cheaper for SAP companies

 - Myth 3: It’s always cheaper to run in the cloud

 It’s not always cheaper to run in the cloud, but it can often be more cost efficient.
 Cloud works best for variable demands and workloads, where you have high demand at times but lower demand at others.

 2. Software-as-a-Service Pricing Models

-The growth in the global Software-as-a-Service (SaaS) market is largely driven by the increasing need for organizations to cut costs, and by the relative speed and ease with which SaaS solutions can be deployed.
+The growth in the global Software-as-a-Service (SaaS) market is largely driven by the increasing need for organisations to cut costs, and by the relative speed and ease with which SaaS solutions can be deployed.

 Whereas conventional pricing models are usually based on ownership of an instance of a software application, paid through licensing agreements, SaaS pricing models tend to match pricing more closely with usage levels.

 Typically, significant savings are realised in upfront investment costs beyond just traditional upfront purchase costs.
-Infrastructure costs are now borne by providers, which is a significant saving for organizations.
+Infrastructure costs are now borne by providers, which is a significant saving for organisations.
 Further, SaaS implementation costs are often significantly lower than traditional implementations.